 Become a Social Worker in Hawaii

 Interested in learning what is required to become a social worker in Hawaii?
 If so, this guide will be of use.
-As one of the highest paying states for healthcare social workers in 2021 according to the Bureau of Labor Statistics (BLS), Hawaii is a great place to pursue a career in social work.
+As one of the top ten highest paying states for healthcare social workers in 2024, according to the Bureau of Labor Statistics (BLS), Hawaii is a great place to pursue a career in social work.
 Continue reading to learn what steps and guidelines you must follow to become a social worker in the Aloha State.

-Information below was retrieved May 2022 and is only meant to be a high-level overview.
+Information below was retrieved January 2026 and is only meant to be a high-level overview.
 Requirements may change, always check with the state licensing board for complete and up to date information.

 Hawaii Pacific University